swb1701/Notify/README.md

 of the message (getAudio).

-Notify manages feeding from the SQS queues such that only one fetch is done from the SQS queue no matter how many token need the next message from that queue.
+Notify manages feeding from the SQS queues such that only one fetch is done from the SQS queue no matter how many tokens need the next message from that queue.
 This support a number of notification clients receiving the same message at the same time from the queue.
 It also tracks clients by both token and session -- so you can have multiple browsers on multiple machines feeding from the same queue.
 For devices (see https://github.com/swb1701/NotiPi.git) a unique token can be employed